Senior Exit Requirement (Comprehensive Requirement)

 SOCY Graduate Level Course

-Sociology majors may be invited or approved to join a sociology graduate level course to satify their comprehensive requirement.
-Enrollment is by permission of the instructor.
-In most cases, this option is for students who excelled in an upper-division undergraduate course with the same instructor.
+Sociology majors may be invited or approved to join a sociology graduate level course.
+A five-unit sociology graduate course, numbered between SOCY 200-290, can be used to satisfy the comprehensive senior exit requirement in the Sociology BA or Sociology BA w/ GISES concentration.
+In many cases, this option is for students who excelled in an upper-division undergraduate course with the same instructor.
+Topics vary annually

 - Whether you have previously taken a course with the instructor